-In the case of deposits, this is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
-As of June 30, 2022, \$444,526 of the Academy's bank balance of \$694,526 was exposed to custodial credit risk because it was uninsured and uncollateralized.
+Cash is held in the name of the Academy.
+These deposits are subject to custodial credit risk.
+This is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
+The Academy minimizes custodial credit risk on deposits by assessing the credit worthiness of the individual institutions in which it deposits funds.
+The amount of deposits with each institution is assessed to determine the level of risk it may pose to the Academy in relation to deposits in excess of insured amounts.
+As of June 30, 2024, \$495,645 of the Academy's bank balance of \$745,645 was exposed to custodial credit risk because it was not covered by federal depository insurance and was not collateralized.